 In my opinion, life is hard enough, so when it comes to my closet, I want it to be a place where I can temporarily escape to; one that makes me feel like the best version of my current self, and nothing else.
 Here, I break down the items I (not so easily) tossed from my closet in order to make my life a happier one overall.
-From personal experience, I can tell you that letting go of the five types of items ahead was not a walk in the park, but after ripping off the Band-Aid, I live a life that is generally more peaceful and rarely interrupted by the minor roadblocks I had tucked away in the depths of my closet.
+From personal experience, I can tell you that letting go of the six types of items ahead was not a walk in the park, but after ripping off the Band-Aid, I live a life that is generally more peaceful and rarely interrupted by the minor roadblocks I had tucked away in the depths of my closet.

 Go on to read about the items I ditched from my closet that lead to a happier life!

 Items That Don't Fit